lisp-docs/cl-language-reference/docs/chap-9/j-b-condition-system-concepts/_j-b-g-notes-about-the-condition-systems-background.md

 **Affected By:**

 Each of these functions can be affected by the presence of a *restart* having the same name.
-Conditions **9–71**